msg-DAVID-GmbH/RemoteWorking/03_moderating_remote_meetings.md

 Moderator should know the phases every meeting should have:
 1. Beginning and smalltalk => check list of participants, create setting, let everybody speak
-2. Introduction = Warmup, present goals of the meeting, explain structure and rules to follow (like "mute your mic if not speaking")
+2. Introduction = warmup, present goals of the meeting, explain structure and rules to follow (like "mute your mic if not speaking")
 3. Visualized content.
 Activate participants per direct speech, proactively get feedback
 4. Wrap up and tasks: Get agreement about the content of the meeting
 5. Closing